 - Game Show Island is Poptropica’s 22nd island.
 The countdown timer started on October 18, 2011, and it was released for members on October 27 for members with a demo for non-members.
 It opened for all on November 22, 2011.

-- Holmes is a reference to Sherlock Holmes, a famous fictional detective created by Sir Arthur Conan Doyle.
+- Holmes may be a reference to Sherlock Holmes, a famous fictional detective created by Sir Arthur Conan Doyle.
 However, the actual machine may be inspired by Watson, a computer who won first place on the real-world game show Jeopardy.
 Sherlock Holmes’s partner is also named Watson.

 - Common room: Robo-Bling Boutique